Learn something new every day More Info... by email

 Supply side economics which is a totally opposite fiscal policy from Keynesian economics actually allows for real economic growth.
 Here the government reduces spending and offers tax breaks to all taxpayers and businesses in order to get the economy moving.

-The theory is that when businesses pay lower taxes they will expand and hire more workers.
+is that when businesses pay lower taxes they will expand and hire more workers.
 Also, when taxes are cut people have more disposable income and will tend to spend more which also stimulates the economy.

 This is what happened during President Reagan’s administration.
 As a result of his fiscal policies, businesses added 25 million jobs and unemployment dropped six percentage points.
 He also dropped tax rates from 70% under Carter to 24% at the end of his second term.

 This is how the right fiscal policy changes unemployment rates.

 Bhutan- I have to say that we currently have a contradictory fiscal policy.
 We talk about growing the economy but growing government spending to catastrophic levels causes a risk of high interest rates and has led to a rise in unemployment rates as well.

 When the United States incurs so much debt the only way it can get another country to buy the debt is to offer additional incentives in the form of higher interest rates.

 This will be the only way that the US can finance its debt.
 The incredible thing is how the government continues to spend despite the fact that we are on the verge of losing our AAA bond rating.

 This additional government spending through endless regulations has led to the highest unemployment rates since the Great Depression.